 Set aside one day a month to pull out your account statements, credit card statements, and credit report and take stock of your accounts.
-By reviewing your credit report, you make sure that no errors are cheating you out of credit score points.
+By reviewing your credit report, you make sure that if there are errors, you can address them quickly.
 By looking at your accounts, you can detect and document trends that can help you build an updated budget and plan for the future.
-And when you check out your credit card statements, you can gain insight into how credit cards make money off of you and begin to flip the script to start earning rewards from them instead.

 Shop for cards that your better credit deserves

-Find a credit card with a lower APR or a rewards program that matches your hobbies and cut up (but don't close!) your paid-off, high-APR cards.
-With the higher credit scores that come with debt repayment, you'll begin to earn approval for rewards cards that offer either cash back, travel discounts, or gifts.
+Find a credit card with a lower APR or a rewards program that matches your hobbies and cut up (but don't close!) your paid-off, higher-APR cards.
 The true sign of great credit is when you spend less than what you earn.

 Can I still use my credit card after debt consolidation?